-Our game uses smoke machines by default.
+Our Salisbury escape room uses smoke machines by default.
 The standard type that uses glycerine.
 If this is likely to cause a problem with anyone in your group, or you prefer to not have smoke machines as part of the experience, please let us know in advance of your visit.

 Nobody wants to read boring rules, so don't do stupid stuff that makes this list longer and even more boring to read.

 Remember that we record your behaviour for insurance and training purposes.